Golden Minerals (AUMN) and Its Peers Head to Head Survey

 |2.33

 As a group, “Gold & silver ores” companies have a potential upside of 18.28%.
-Given Golden Minerals’ peers higher possible upside, analysts clearly believe Golden Minerals has less favorable growth aspects than its peers.
+Given Golden Minerals’ competitors higher probable upside, analysts plainly believe Golden Minerals has less favorable growth aspects than its competitors.

 3.3% of Golden Minerals shares are owned by institutional investors.
 Comparatively, 29.2% of shares of all “Gold & silver ores” companies are owned by institutional investors.
-4.6% of Golden Minerals shares are owned by insiders.
-Comparatively, 8.9% of shares of all “Gold & silver ores” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+4.6% of Golden Minerals shares are owned by company insiders.
+Comparatively, 8.9% of shares of all “Gold & silver ores” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Profitability

-This table compares Golden Minerals and its peers’ net margins, return on equity and return on assets.
+This table compares Golden Minerals and its competitors’ net margins, return on equity and return on assets.

 |Net Margins